Ohmi02/Fed2/README.md

 # Fed2
+These are Mudlet packages designed for the Federation 2 Community Edition text-based game.
+See https://federation2.com/ for more information.

 Two packages are available: the standalone fed2mapper package that has no UI elements, or the fed2ui package that contains a lightweight UI and includes the mapper.
 Plese remove the Generic Mapper package before using either of these packages.

 ## fed2mapper